swang99/Projects/Wikipedia Parser/README.md

 - How do neurons connect in a neural network?
 - What are the types of supervised learning?
 - What is this the can? → invalid question
 - x / exit → exits the program

+Note: the wording of the question matters a lot, so look inside the corpus documents to strategically phrase them.

 ### System Requirements
 #### nltk
-You might also need to use the following download prompts in the terminal:
+You might also need to use the following prompts in the terminal:
 `python -m nltk.downloader stopwords`
 `python -m nltk.downloader 'punkt'`